What Is an Operational Definition? Definition and 4 Examples

 - Expect (maximum – minimum) ≤ 2%.

 To ensure the accuracy of such definitions, it is often helpful to refer to relevant research articles that provide insights into established methodologies and data interpretation.
+So when the researchers measured the blanket, it’s possible to refer to the established knowledge and methods.

 This is how you can identify a “blanket consisting of 50% wool” as its user.
-Is this a good definition?
+Is this a good operational definition?
 It looks quite scientific and supporting the accurate data collection: random sampling, range of average value, maximum and minimum.
 Let this thought warm someone who goes to sleep covered with a blanket with 10 randomly located holes.
 So to speak, a 50% wool blanket with reduced blanket content.

 It is quite possible that there is a less destructive analysis done on the different levels of the blanket structure.
 We can focus on the radio analysis or something related to checking static electricity.
 Maybe there are even other concepts to try.
 This is not so essential for illustrating the topic; the operational definition provided above is sufficient to do the necessary measurement.